sobiratel0n/Elixir/README.md

 **Please note that soft works only through console**

 ### 📃 General Usage
-**You need to provide ypur private keys and OKX wallet adresses in wallens.txt and okx_wallets.json.**
+**You need to provide your private keys and OKX wallet adresses in wallets.txt and okx_wallets.json.**